ernestaskardzys/order-validator/README.md

 ### Main principle

-Request is validated by using Hibernate Validator's annotations - most of them custom made (please see package `info.ernestas.godtask.service` for code) - and later inserting the request into the database.
+Request is validated by using Hibernate Validator's annotations - most of them custom-made (please see package `info.ernestas.godtask.service` for code) - and later inserting the request into the database.

 ### Adding a new WorkType